erlebach/pytest_generator/NOTES.md

 But the fact is that the answer generator and structure generator are close.
 Since the answer test  first runs the structure test, I should be able to control the flow within the test itself.
 ----------------------------------------------------------------------
+2024-03-20
+- The answers are correct.  (test_answer...) although I insert errors in the py files.
+Something not right.
+- running the generator updates the files in tests/  (I checked htis)